MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-5-storage-and-functions.md

 7. Save your changes in Visual Studio before returning to Unity.

-## Step 11 - Build the UWP Solution
+## Chapter 11 - Build the UWP Solution

 To begin the Build process: